Maple Leaf Rag: Popularity and legacy

 In addition to sales of sheet music, it was also popular in orchestrations for dance bands and brass bands for years.
 Joplin failed to repeat the success of Maple Leaf Rag, with none of his other famous rags (such as "The Entertainer") garnering as much popularity as the Maple Leaf Rag did.
 The royalties earned by the sheet music sales did provide Joplin with a steady income for the rest of his life, however.

-Soon after the publication of the "Maple Leaf Rag", the earliest recordings of the rag took place; band leader Wilbur Sweatman recorded it onto Phonograph cylinder a year later, but there are no known copies which have survived.
+Soon after the publication of the "Maple Leaf Rag", the earliest recordings of the rag took place; band leader Wilbur Sweatman recorded it onto phonograph cylinder a year later, but there are no known copies which have survived.
 The earliest surviving record of the rag comes from the second known recording of the rag by the United States Marine Band from 1906.

 While Joplin never made an audio recording, his playing is preserved on seven piano rolls for use in mechanical player pianos.
 All seven were made in 1916.
 Berlin theorizes that by the time Joplin made these recordings he may have been experiencing discoordination of the fingers, tremors and an inability to speak clearly, symptoms of syphilis, the disease that took his life in 1917.
 The recording of "Maple Leaf Rag", on the Aeolian Uni-Record label from June 1916 was described by biographer Blesh as "shocking ... disorganized and completely distressing to hear".
 Berlin notes that the "Maple Leaf Rag" roll was "painfully bad" and likely to be the truest record of Joplin's playing at the time.
 The roll, however, does not reflect his abilities earlier in life.

-The song was a selection in the White Star Line songbook in the early 1900s, and could have possibly been played aboard the RMS Titanic during its ill-fated maiden voyage in 1912.
+The piece was a selection in the White Star Line songbook in the early 1900s, and could have possibly been played aboard the RMS Titanic during its ill-fated maiden voyage in 1912.

 The tune continued to be in the repertoire of jazz bands decades later, with artists such as the New Orleans Rhythm Kings in the 1920s, and Sidney Bechet in the 1930s giving it up-to-date adaptations, maintaining a timeless quality to it.
 As an indication of its persistent popularity and recognition, it was performed on phonograph records six times in each of the three decades after its first publication.
 In 1930, it was featured in the gangster movie classic, The Public Enemy.
 "Maple Leaf Rag" was the Joplin piece found most often on 78 rpm records.